Did you find what you’re looking for? Would you like to learn more about Silvent or our solutions? Feel free to contact us via email or phone:

 - Air embolisms, which occur if compressed air is blown under the skin, e.g. through a wound.
 Air bubbles can then be forced into the veins and carried through the bloodstream.
 When the air bubble reaches the heart, symptoms may be similar to a heart attack.
 If an air bubble reaches the brain, it can lead to a stroke.
 Learn how Silvent can prevent this.

 - Hearing loss or tinnitus, are serious injuries and incurable.
 Air guns can generate harmfully high noise levels when blowing.
-Learn more about how Silvent can reduce noise levels.
+Read more about the dangers of high noise levels and how you can begin your safety work.

 - Splash and eye injuries may occur in conjunction with blowing with compressed air.
 When cleaning, dirt, liquids and chips may ricochet back toward the operator and cause both bodily and eye injuries.
 Read about how Silvent can help reduce the risk.